Aman-Godara/terraform-aws-api-gateway-resource-endpoints/examples/1/README.md

 1. Did it work for [Steps to run this example without any modification](#steps-to-run-this-example-without-any-modification)?
     1. If YES:
+        1. Try to find the modification, that you made in *.auto.tfvars files, has caused this error
+            1. if FOUND:
-        1. Read the console messages to fix the errors
+                1. Read the console messages and try to fix the error or move ahead
-        2. Make sure you are not hit by any limitations of this DEMO module
+            2. if NOT FOUND:
+                1. Make sure no file other than *.auto.tfvars files was modified
-        3. Have you read the documentation & FAQs?
+        2. Have you read the README, documentation & FAQs?
             1. If YES:
+                1. Make sure you are not hit by any limitations of this DEMO module
-                1. Ask for help from author
+                2. Ask for help from author
             2. If NO:
-                1. Read the documentation & FAQs
+                1. Read the README, documentation & FAQs
     2. If NO:
         1. Make sure terraform is installed
         2. Did you initialize terraform for this particular example?